How the Careers Service can help you

 - current and future job trends and opportunities

 - career planning and career options

 - entry routes and the skills and qualifications required for particular jobs

-If you are still at school you will be offered at least one face-to-face careers guidance interview.
-This interview usually takes place in Year 12 and will be held in your own school.
-The purpose of the careers guidance interview is to help you to consider your career options and to make informed, suitable and achievable career decisions.
+If you are still at school you will be offered the chance to receive impartial careers guidance.
+This usually takes place in Year 12 and will be held in your own school.
+The purpose of careers guidance is to help you to consider your career options and to make informed, suitable and achievable career decisions.

 Services for adults

 The Careers Service provides information, advice and guidance to people who are:

 - looking for education, training or employment opportunities